aimms/how-to/Articles/399/399-aimms-api.rst

 This AIMMS project illustrates the basic use of the AIMMS API in an external DLL.

-The model contained in this example project refers to the external C function illustrated in Section 25.1 of the AIMMS Language Reference, and its associated declaration in an AIMMS model.
+The model contained in this example project refers to the external C function illustrated in `the AIMMS Language Reference <https://documentation.aimms.com/language-reference/advanced-language-components/the-aimms-programming-interface/introduction.html>`__, and its associated declaration in an AIMMS model.

 For illustration this demo uses a tiny dataset for a small set of Cities, and a single parameter TransportCost, both initialized in the model.
 On the demo page you can extend the set of Cities, and introduce additional non-zero elements for the identifier TransportCost.